scverse/anndataR/README.md

-**{anndataR}** aims to make the AnnData format a first-class citizen in the R ecosystem, and to make it easy to work with AnnData files in R, either directly or by converting it to a SingleCellExperiment or Seurat object.
+**{anndataR}** aims to make the AnnData format a first-class citizen in the R ecosystem, and to make it easy to work with AnnData files in R, either directly or by converting them to a SingleCellExperiment or Seurat object.

 ## Features of {anndataR}